Kernel Truncated Regression Representation for Robust Subspace Clustering: Related Work

 \section{Related Work}

-During past decades, some spectral clustering-based methods have been proposed to achieve subspace clustering in many applications such as image clustering~\cite{Elhamifar2009}, motion segmentation~\cite{rao2008motion}, and gene expression analysis~\cite{yu2007graph}.
-The key of these methods is to obtain a block-diagonal similarity matrix of which nonzero elements are only located on the connections of the points from the same subspace.
-There are two common strategies to compute the similarity matrix, i.e., pairwise distance-based strategy and linear representation-based strategy~\cite{Zhen2014}.
-Pairwise distance-based strategy computes the similarity between two points according to their pairwise relationship, e.g., the original spectral clustering method adopts the Euclidean distance with Heat Kernel to calculate the similarity, i.e.,
+In the past decades, a large number of spectral clustering-based methods have been proposed to achieve subspace clustering in many applications, such as image clustering, motion segmentation and gene expression analysis~\cite{Elhamifar2013}.
+The key of these methods is to obtain a block-diagonal similarity matrix whose nonzero elements are only located on the connections of the points from the same subspace.
+There are two common strategies to compute the similarity matrix, \textit{i.e.}, pairwise distance-based strategy and linear representation-based strategy.
+Pairwise distance-based strategy computes the similarity between two points according to their pairwise relationship.
+For example, the original spectral clustering method adopts the Euclidean distance with Heat Kernel to calculate the similarity as